Irish unions under scrutiny as pay talks start

-DUBLIN (Reuters) - Irish trade unions’ cooperation with a string of unpopular governments, most of them center-right, has helped Ireland avoid the destabilizing protests seen in other bailed out countries.
+DUBLIN, Dec 3 (Reuters) - Irish trade unions’ cooperation with a string of unpopular governments, most of them centre-right, has helped Ireland avoid the destabilising protests seen in other bailed out countries.

 They stayed out of Europe-wide strikes last month against austerity that brought millions to marches in Spain, Portugal and Greece, three countries suffering most from the crisis.